USS Nashawena: U.S. Army

 Col. William A. Glassford and Col. Basil O. Lenoir specialized in cable work in extreme shallow waters in the Alaskan islands.
 The ships supported the Alaska Communications System for the U.S. Air Force.
 The wartime cable work in Alaska was so urgent that cable machinery originally intended for the vessel was diverted to equip the cable ship Silverado which Col. William A. Glassford joined in Alaska on completion.

+After an overhaul at Mare Island Naval Shipyard the vessel left on 4 March 1947 to begin work installing the first of two west coast SOFAR stations at Monterey, California.
+Three hydrophones were planted in Monterey Canyon at 350 fathom fathoms and connected to the already built shore facility by 14 nmi of cable.
+Another hydrophone was planted at 400 fathom connected to shore by 14 nmi of cable.
+The plan for Monterey was for a total of seven hydrophones but tests showed the canyon walls interfered with accuracy so that relocation was required.
+That and a fire in Glassford's engine room effectively ended cable work for 1947.

 U.S. Navy

 The ship was transferred to the U.S. Navy 20 June 1947; and commissioned as Nashawena (AG–142) the same day.

 Nashawena soon commenced cable laying and tending services in the 12th Naval District and in the 14th Naval District for the U.S. Naval Electronics Laboratory.
-Reclassified YAG–35, 9 September 1947, she continued to provide communications maintenance until decommissioned at Mare Island, her homeport 17 August 1953.
+The vessel was reclassified YAG–35, 9 September 1947.
+The vessel continued the SOFAR station relocation to Point Sur from Monterey and installing the second station at Point Arena.
+Nashawena continued to provide communications maintenance until decommissioned at Mare Island, her homeport 17 August 1953.
 She was then turned over to the Naval Station, Treasure Island, California, where she operated briefly with the status "in service" before entering the Pacific Reserve Fleet at the end of the year.